EranMani/Video-Game-Optimization/Assets/ReadMe.txt

 	- In the profiler you can filter between the components of each subsystem in order to micro-test each component
 	- Below there is a timeline which shows the components and from there we can actually target down what is taking up a lot of time to process
 	- In the timeline you can see how much miliseconds it took to allocate all the components in the specific frame
+	- We can switch the timeline into hierarchy mode.
+A list will show up which will show you what is taking up time in a frame based on particular profile markers:
+		* EditorLoop -> Will be shown only when you are running the profiler with the editor.
+The editor itself has to run because its actually an application which is taking up resources that might be affecting your performance.
+Take that into consideration that your game is not actually going to incur any of this editor loop stuff.
+If you want to get rid of it, you can run the profiler standalone menu which can be outside of the editor
+		* PlayerLoop -> Important one.
+This is where the script is getting called from.
+							COLUMNS
+								- Total: The total amount of time Unity spent on a particular function, as a percentage
+								- Self: The total amount of time Unity spent on a particular function as a percentage, excluding the time Unity spends calling sub-functions
+								- calls: Indicating how many times in a frame the shown methods are called.
+								- GC Alloc: How much scripting heap memory Unity has allocated in the current frame.
+The scripting heap memory is managed by the garbage collector
+								- Time ms: The total amount of time Unity spent on a particular function, in milliseconds
+								- Self ms: The total amount of time Unity spent on a particular function, in milliseconds, excluding the time Unity spends calling sub-functions
+								- Warning: Displays how many times the application has triggered a warning during the current frame

+							METHODS
+								- Gfx methods in list: Indicating the wait time between the CPU and GPU
+								- Update.ScriptRunBehaviourUpdate: Relate to the Update methods inside the scripts that are called in the frame.
+Open the stack to see all of the Update methods that are being called Inside the parent, there is a group called -BehaviourUpdate- which shows all the scripts that are running the Update method
+																   NOTE: Once you have got a full game with a whole bunch of different objects, if they all got their Update methods on them and they are not using them, they are still being called.
+So, its a good practice to get rid of them altogether

+							HOW TO USE
+								- When going through the list, mark the methods that have a value above 0% which may impact performance and check there
+								- Dig around the hierarchy within these methods to reveal the amount of calls that are going on inside